fastify/fastify-swagger/README.md

 - have an endpoint which requires different transformation from other endpoints
 - want to entirely ignore the global transform function for one endpoint

-The endpoint-specific transform can be used to "disable" the global transform function by passing in `null`.
+The endpoint-specific transform can be used to "disable" the global transform function by passing in `false` instead of a function.

 <a name="register.options.transformObject"></a>